-In IAR Embedded Workbench for ARM, you enable the use of the CMSIS-DSP library by first choosing a Cortex-M device, for example the Cortex-M4F device STM32F407ZG.
+In IAR Embedded Workbench for Arm, you enable the use of the CMSIS-DSP library by first choosing a Cortex-M device, for example the Arm Cortex-M4F device STM32F407ZG.

 Second, set the CMSIS-DSP library option in the General Options>LibraryConfiguration page.
 This will set the PATH for C preprocessor and import the pre-build CMSIS library.